 Since I never really cared to understand politics, I went with the flow…until recently.

-Milada was adamant about standing for her beliefs, but she was bullied for it and later executed for it.
+Milada was adamant about standing for her beliefs, but she was bullied and later executed for it.
 She was falsely prosecuted for thinking independently; very similar to the direction we’re going in America today.

 Our very own FBI conspires against the president of the United States which is proven by actual documents and text messages, yet our very own media will not report these facts.
 Instead, they steadfastly push for President Trump to be prosecuted for something there is no proof of, even after they illegally spied on him, tapped his calls etc..
 But for what?
 Where is the proof?